brianshih1/mini-key-value-db/mdbook/src/chapter_5/mvcc_implementation.md

   - [the intent’s transaction is the same transaction as the current transaction](https://github.com/brianshih1/little-key-value-db/blob/194d3f9e65bb69d674f0217f2a02b18ace12ee7e/src/storage/mvcc.rs#L158).
 In this case, we’re overwriting our own transaction which is acceptable - we don’t do anything
   - Otherwise, we check the status of the transaction record that corresponds to the write intent.
 If the transaction is pending, [a WriteIntentError is returned](https://github.com/brianshih1/little-key-value-db/blob/194d3f9e65bb69d674f0217f2a02b18ace12ee7e/src/storage/mvcc.rs#L162)

-- After verifying that there are no uncommitted intent for the same key, we are free to insert into the database.
+- After verifying that there is no uncommitted intent for the same key, we are free to insert it into the database.

 - If a transaction is provided, [an uncommitted intent is placed into the database](https://github.com/brianshih1/little-key-value-db/blob/194d3f9e65bb69d674f0217f2a02b18ace12ee7e/src/storage/mvcc.rs#L193).
-An UncommittedValue contains the value, the transaction ID and the write_timestamp of the transaction at the time of insertion.
+An UncommittedValue contains the value, the transaction ID, and the write_timestamp of the transaction at the time of insertion.

 - Otherwise, [the raw value is placed into the database](https://github.com/brianshih1/little-key-value-db/blob/194d3f9e65bb69d674f0217f2a02b18ace12ee7e/src/storage/mvcc.rs#L206).

 **CockroachDB’s MVCCPut**

 For reference, here is CockroachDB’s implementation of [MVCCPut](https://github.com/cockroachdb/cockroach/blob/530100fd39cc722bc324bfb3869a325622258fb3/pkg/storage/mvcc.go#L1442).
 The core idea is the same.
 It [checks if an intent was found](https://github.com/cockroachdb/cockroach/blob/530100fd39cc722bc324bfb3869a325622258fb3/pkg/storage/mvcc.go#L1859).
-If there exists an uncommitted write intent whose transaction ID is not the same as the MVCCPut’s transaction’s ID, [a WriteIntentError is returned](https://github.com/cockroachdb/cockroach/blob/530100fd39cc722bc324bfb3869a325622258fb3/pkg/storage/mvcc.go#L1863).
+If there exists an uncommitted write intent whose transaction ID is not the same as the MVCCPut’s Transaction ID, [a WriteIntentError is returned](https://github.com/cockroachdb/cockroach/blob/530100fd39cc722bc324bfb3869a325622258fb3/pkg/storage/mvcc.go#L1863).

 Otherwise, if the intent’s timestamp is less than the write timestamp, clear [it](https://github.com/cockroachdb/cockroach/blob/530100fd39cc722bc324bfb3869a325622258fb3/pkg/storage/mvcc.go#L2024) so that MVCCPut can overwrite it.
 Finally, MVCCPut [writes the mvcc value](https://github.com/cockroachdb/cockroach/blob/530100fd39cc722bc324bfb3869a325622258fb3/pkg/storage/mvcc.go#L2195).